 Founded in explicit reference to Orthodox Christianity and the only one of its kind in the United States, the University is named for an early saint who bravely challenged the paganism of her day with intelligence and rhetorical skill.
 The University seal incorporates fundamental Christian images with the wheel of Saint Katherine, the symbol of her courage and faith.

-— Orthodox Christian Fellowship and Fellowship of Christian Athletes organize activities on campus in which all are welcome to participate.
+Orthodox Christian Fellowship and Fellowship of Christian Athletes organize activities on campus in which all are welcome to participate.
+Faculty and staff members are happy to share their connections to different parishes in the area.
 Students are encouraged to attend regular services at a church of their choice and participate in the life of local church communities.
+There is a chapel on campus for individual and group use and several evening services are offered each term.

 Inquiry Seeking Wisdom is the University’s motto.
 Wisdom is God and wisdom is understanding what is good and true.
 The faculty, staff, and students of the University of Saint Katherine are on a quest to know Wisdom and attain wisdom.
 This ultimate purpose inspires them to pursue joyful lives of learning, faith, and action – as family members, neighbors, employers and employees, citizens, children of God.